GregK6/Kalkulator-BIlansu-Plynow/README.md

 # English

-A simple application designed to assist in tracking fluid balance in patients receiving furosemide, aiming to reduce the risk of unnecessary or excessive administration.
+A simple application designed to assist in tracking fluid balance for patients receiving furosemide, aiming to reduce the risk of unnecessary or excessive administration.